kalimatas/kalimatas.github.com/_posts/2018-09-30-es-rest-client-trace-logging.md

 As you can see, enabling this logger with <code>TRACE</code> level in Logback is not enough, because, again, the client uses Apache Commons Logging.

-Luckily, Logback was designed with this use case in mind, and provides a set of bridging modules [^1].
+Luckily, Logback was designed with this use case in mind, and provides a set of [bridging modules][bridge-legachy-api].
 They allow us to use Logback even with other dependencies that rely on other logging API.
 In particular, we're looking for [jcl-over-slf4j.jar](https://www.slf4j.org/legacy.html#jclOverSLF4J).

 So, here are the steps.